• Skip to primary navigation

 This would be perfect with fried chicken, grilled pork chops, or a nice steak.
 Or you could fry up some salmon steaks, like this recipe, Skillet Seared Salmon.
 Or maybe make a tasty meatloaf like My Favorite Meatloaf Recipe.
 Just about anytime you need a savory, tasty side dish.

-Just 4 ingredients are needed to make this: fresh green beans with the stems ends pinched off, 4 slabs of thick cut smoky bacon, chopped into 1/2″ pieces, 1/2 cup of diced onions, or half of a medium yellow onion, and 1 1/2 tablespoons of butter.
+Just 4 ingredients are needed to make this: fresh green beans with the stems end pinched off, 4 slabs of thick-cut smoky bacon, chopped into 1/2″ pieces, 1/2 cup of diced onions, or half of a medium yellow onion, and 1 1/2 tablespoons of butter.

 Add the butter to the pan and cook the onions for about 4 minutes to soften, (photo 4).
 Add the beans to the skillet and toss with the onions and to coat them with the oils.

-collage of steps to make green beans, bacon, and onions
+Collage of numbered steps to make green beans, bacon, and onions.

 To scrape up the fond, add a tablespoon of water and use a wooden spoon or small spatula to easily break up the brown bits.
 After 6 minutes of cooking, throw in the reserved bacon and toss to combine.
 Let the bacon heat up for another minute or so and you are ready to place the beans into a serving dish, (photo 5).